Philosophy

 Beyond plausibility

-Uncertainty must be explicit
+Uncertainty must remain formulated

 III.
 Memory and time